Hashomer: History

 Hashomer was successful in providing defense for settlements throughout the country; though it sometimes aroused the ire of Arab watchmen, who lost their jobs, and of pilferers, and antagonized the Arab population by retaliatory raids.
 Some of the older settlers were also worried that Hashomer might upset the status-quo with the local population.
 During World War I many of its members were exiled to Anatolia by the Ottoman government because they were enemy (Russian) nationals.
 Several were hanged.
-When the Turks caught Yosef Lishanski of the Nili group, he told all he knew, implicating twelve members of Hashomer.
-The group nonetheless survived.

 In 1920 it was decided to organize the Haganah, a much broader-based group, to cope with new defense challenges and needs of the growing Jewish community in Palestine.
 Many members of Hashomer joined the Jewish Legion, while others joined the mounted police, and played a prominent part in the defense of Tel Hai and Jerusalem during the Arab riots in 1920 and 1921.
 In June 1920 HaShomer ceased to exist as a separate body.
 Its members, however, maintained contact and made an important contribution to the Yishuv's defense.
 The Haganah itself became the core of the Israel Defense Forces (IDF).

 In addition to their role as watchmen of the Jewish settlements in the country, members of Hashomer established a number of settlements of their own, including Tel Adash, Tel Hai, and Kfar Giladi.

 During its ten years existence Hashomer had at most 100 members, 23 of them women.
 Most of them came from a small number of families who believed they were on the verge of becoming the leaders of Palestine's Jews.

 Professor Gur Alroey, Dean of Humanities at the University of Haifa, described the Hashomer as "...illiterate people, chauvinist.
 They spoke Yiddish and not Hebrew.
 Even a poor Yiddish, they curse a lot.
 They were people I wouldn't like to meet in a boulevard at midnight."